Cosmological singularity, conformal anomaly and symmetric polynomials: Conformal anomaly and backreaction

-For values $\eta> 1$ there appears a closed curve component in the domain $a<0, b>0$.
+For values $\eta> 1$ there a closed curve component appears in the domain $a<0, b>0$.
 This curve approaches quite closely the origin but does not in fact reaches it remaining always in the region $a<0, b>0$.

-For negative values $\eta<0$ the curve has three components: one open component in domain $a<0, b>0$, the other open component in domain $a>0, b<0$ and a closed curve component in the domain $a>0, b>0$ that passes by the points $(a=0, b=0)$ and $(a=1, b=0)$.
-These two points correspond to spacetime without a singularity.
+For negative values $\eta<0$ the curve has three components: one open component in the domain $a<0, b>0$, another open component in the domain $a>0, b<0$ and a closed curve component in the domain $a>0, b>0$ that passes by the points $(a=0, b=0)$ and $(a=1, b=0)$.
+These two points correspond to spacetimes without a singularity.